vmware-tanzu/community-edition/docs/site/content/docs/latest/package-management.md

 To install a package, the `${PACKAGE_FQN}` and `${PACKAGE_VERSION}` is required.

 #### Example(s)

+1. Getting a list of all packages when PackageRepository has been installed in the global namespace (`tanzu-package-repo-global`).
+You can provide a `--namespace` argument to this command but results should be the same.

+    ```sh
+    tanzu package available list
+    ```

 1. Getting a list of all packages from package repositories in the `my-apps` namespace.